Settlement process - Japan

 It is normal practice that, if the counterparty is a securities firm, they will arrange both pick-up (their purchase) and delivery (their sale) from/to the bank.

 There are no strict rules on the timing of such deliveries/receipts in the market.
-Each securities firm or bank has its own policy on the cut-off time for accepting securities.
+Each securities firm or bank has its own policy on the cut-off time for accepting securities, which should be agreed during pre-matching process.

 It is market practice to make payments on SD based on the pre-matching result rather than on confirmation of receipt of securities.
 Incoming funds are normally confirmed by 13:00 and at latest at 17:00.